zhekson1/catalyst-f11/termination_request.md

 - **Project 1100225 (this project):** https://milestones.projectcatalyst.io/projects/1100225
 - **Project 1100226 (completed, overlapping):** https://milestones.projectcatalyst.io/projects/1100226

+This project's outputs (overlapping with a broader set of outputs from 1100226) can be found here: https://github.com/fallen-icarus/cardano-loans

+**Comparison of Expected vs Achieved Outcomes**
+All deliverables (as per the approved milestones) of this project were already delivered as a subset of the deliverables for project 1100226, hence the overlap.
+All expected outcomes were achieved, just part of a separate project.
+All funds thus recieved for this project are being used to fund formal security audits of the core protocols.

 Project 1100226 has been **fully delivered, closed out, and marked as complete** in the Catalyst milestones portal.
 Continuing work on 1100225 would result in redundant effort, unnecessary expenditure of treasury funds, and potential non-compliance with Catalyst’s rules against duplicate funding for identical outcomes.